gusreid/gus-reid/content/about.md

 After a radical decline in health, back in 2010, I walked away from a lifestyle of all-night parties, drugs, booze and general debauchery.
 And I started what would become a life-defining journey into movement and spirituality.

 After a life of escapism learning to feel again was a long and uncomfortable journey.
-But spurred on by a deep yearning for truth and alignment I have persevered; escapism instead to face the pain and discomfort, and learn whatever lessons I needed to in order to live an authentic and aligned life.
+But spurred on by a deep yearning for truth and alignment I have persevered; choosing instead to face the pain and discomfort, and learn whatever lessons I needed to in order to live an authentic and aligned life.

 I was born with a musculoskeletal condition called *pectus excavatum*; a whole-body condition that manifests most obviously as a concaved chest.
-Not only did this cause me a lot of social anxiety, but it made breathing difficult and movement painful.
+Not only did this cause me a lot of social anxiety as a young lad, but it made breathing difficult and movement painful.
 I was racked with injuries as a child, and shied away from sports and physical activity.

 Quitting my avoidance strategies was tough, and I went through many years of being highly reactive and sensitive.
 This has taught me that pain effects our moods and moods effect our experience of pain - if not outright *creates* it.

 My intuition told me that, despite having an instrument that was chronically out of tune, I could still find inner and outer alignment and harmony.
 That journey continues, with a 1% improvement with each day I practice.

 My journey with pain and misalignment; and the gradual improvement I've seen over the last years has taught me a deep and profound respect for the human body.
-And it is my position that fully inhabiting every molecule of our body's - *on a feeling-sense level* - is the foundation of a truly embodied spiritual life.
+And it is my position that fully inhabiting every molecule of our body - *on a feeling-sense level* - is the foundation of a truly embodied spiritual life.

-I'm passionate about movement; not only as a therapeutic tool, but as vehicle for inner transformation.
-And I'm on a mission to share the revelatory potential of movement to awaken the wisdom of the body.

 ![alt text](/images/gusbridge.jpg)